vespa-engine/blog/_posts/2023-03-31-tailoring-frozen-embeddings-with-vespa.md

 ---
 layout: post
-title: "Tailoring Frozen Embeddings with Vespa"
+title: "Customizing Reusable Frozen ML-Embeddings with Vespa"
 author: jobergum
-date: '2023-03-30'
+date: '2023-03-31'
 image: assets/2023-03-31-tailoring-frozen-embeddings-with-vespa/fabio-oyXis2kALVg-unsplash.jpg
 skipimage: true
 tags: []
-excerpt: Deep learned embeddings are becoming popular for search and recommendation use cases and the need for efficient ways to manage and operate embeddings in production is becoming critical.
+excerpt: Deep-learned embeddings are popular for search and recommendation use cases.
+This post introduces the concept of using reusable frozen embeddings and tailoring them with Vespa.
 ---

 ![Decorative
 image](/assets/2023-03-31-tailoring-frozen-embeddings-with-vespa/fabio-oyXis2kALVg-unsplash.jpg)
 <p class="image-credit">Photo by <a href="https://unsplash.com/@fabioha?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">fabio</a> on <a href="https://unsplash.com/photos/oyXis2kALVg?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
 </p>

-Deep learned embeddings are becoming popular for search and recommendation use cases and the need for efficient ways to manage and operate embeddings in production is becoming critical.
-One emerging approach is to use frozen models which outputs frozen embeddings that are re-used and tailored for different tasks.
+Deep-learned embeddings are popular for search and recommendation use cases, and organizations must manage and operate these embeddings efficiently in production.
+One emerging strategy which reduces embedding lifecycle complexity is to use frozen models which output frozen foundational embeddings that are reusable and customizable for different tasks.

-This post introduces three techniques for using and tailoring frozen embeddings with Vespa.
+This post introduces the concept of using reusable frozen embeddings and tailoring them with Vespa.

 ## Background

 ![Deep Learning for Embeddings Overview](/assets/2023-03-31-tailoring-frozen-embeddings-with-vespa/image1.png)

-Encoding data objects using deep learning models allow for representing objects in a high-dimensional vector space.
+Encoding data objects using deep learning models allows for representing objects in a high-dimensional vector space.
 In this latent **embedding vector** space, one can compare the objects using vector distance functions, which can be used for search, recommendation, classification,